Esports giant Riot settles discrimination case for $100M

-The California Department of Fair Employment said the suit will remedy violations against more than 1,000 women employees and 1,300 women contract workers.
+The California Department of Fair Employment said the suit will remedy violations against more than 1,000 female employees and 1,300 female contract workers.
 Riot has also agreed to improve conditions and provide a more equitable workplace for female employees and applicants.

 “I am so glad we achieved this first step toward justice for the women of Riot Games,” former employee and plaintiff Jes Negron said in a statement.
 “I hope this case serves as an example for other studios and an inspiration for women in the industry at large.
 Women in gaming do not have to suffer inequity and harassment in silence — change is possible.”